You Are Not Free

 You do not need to be told what to do.
 You learn quickly what you cannot do.

 Career paths harden into identities.
 Professional roles become social identities.
 The person you are at work bleeds into the person you are at home.
-The constraints begin to feel like personality.

 This is not because people are incapable of deviation.
 It is because deviation carries cost.
 And most people, rationally, choose stability over uncertainty.